-From its inception as the world’s first School for Health Officers, HSPH has dedicated itself to bridging the latest scientific knowledge and frontline practice.
+From its inception as the world’s first School for Health Officers, the Harvard T.H.
+Chan School of Public Health has dedicated itself to bridging the latest scientific knowledge and frontline practice.

-In 1988, an HSPH team was asked by Medicare officials to devise an alternative reimbursement scheme for doctors, putting physician payment on a rational basis and emphasizing primary and preventive care.
+In 1988, a team at the School was asked by Medicare officials to devise an alternative reimbursement scheme for doctors, putting physician payment on a rational basis and emphasizing primary and preventive care.
 A few years later, the Harvard Medical Practice Study (abstract), the first comprehensive measure of medical injuries and preventable medical errors in hospitals, propelled the modern patient safety movement with the Institute of Medicine reports “To Err Is Human: Building a Safer Health System” (1999) and “Crossing the Quality Chasm: A New Health System for the 21st Century” (2001).

 In 2008, School researchers, led by Atul Gawande, joined with the World Health Organization in a safe surgery initiative, introducing new safety checklists for surgical teams around the world to use as a simple and effective way to reduce millions of deaths and injuries from medical errors during major surgery.

 The School has also taken its health systems expertise abroad.
 In 2006, the School helped create the Public Health Foundation of India, a public/private partnership dedicated to education, policy, and practice.
 In 2005, Sue Goldie received a MacArthur “genius” award for creatively applying the tools of decision science to combat major public health problems.
 In recent years, Goldie has concentrated her efforts on identifying effective and cost-effective strategies to reduce the burden of cervical cancer, the most common cause of cancer death in women worldwide.